notableTieView/BibSonomyUserScripts/README.md

 # BibSonomyUserScripts
-UserScripts (Greasmonkey, Tampermonkey, ...) to tweak the user interface of BibSonomy
+UserScripts (Greasemonkey, Tampermonkey, ...) to tweak the user interface of BibSonomy